JetC0918/IBM-Data-Science-Professional-Certificate/07. Data Analysis with Python/readme.md

 This course uses Python to explore various types of data, covering data preparation, simple statistical analysis, creating data visualizations, predicting future trends, and more.

- It concludes with a <a href="./Final Assignment - House Price Predictions.ipynb/"><p>Final Assignment</p></a>: predicting market prices of houses based on a detailed dataset.
+ It concludes with a [Final Assignment](./Final%20Assignment%20-%20House%20Price%20Predictions.ipynb): predicting market prices of houses based on a detailed dataset.

  The notebooks are detailed, collectively showing the full process of predictive analysis.
 Some topics, such as data wrangling, have additional associated notebooks to cover the content comprehensively.